albertoielpo/learn-c/deldup/README.md

 # Deldup
-deldup is a unix utils designed to remove files duplicates.
-If two files have the same hash then it means that are equals.
+Deldup is a Unix utility designed to remove duplicate files.
+When two files share the same hash, they are considered identical.

-## Please note
+## Important Notes

-The program
+This program:

-- uses SHA-1 as hash function
+- Uses SHA-1 as its hash function
-- is single thread
+- Runs on a single thread
-- check the files only in one folder, it's not recursive
+- Only checks files within a single folder (non-recursive)
-- the compilation inside Makefile uses -static flag.
-Remove it if the build and the target system are the same in order to reduce the program size.
+- Compiles with the -static flag in the Makefile.
+Remove this flag if the build and target systems are identical to reduce binary size
-- is not cross platform.
-It's designed thinking about a linux system
+- Is not cross-platform and is designed specifically for Linux systems

 ## Build
 ```bash
 # build using make
 make clean && make
 ```
-It produces <code>deldup</code> executable.
+This produces three executables:

+<code>deldup</code> - Main executable that identifies and deletes duplicate files
-<code>hash</code> executable does the same of deldup but does not deletes duplicates
+<code>hash</code> - Functions identically to deldup but does not delete duplicates

-<code>hashs</code> create a sha1 hash from args
+<code>hashs</code> - Generates SHA-1 hashes from command-line arguments

 ## Usage
 ```bash